Requirements. - experience in electrical field at least 2 years - build/install and troubleshooting electrical systems - blueprint read out - good

 Bench technicians work in repair shops in factories and service centers, fixing components that cannot be repaired on a factory floor.
 These workers also locate and repair circuit defects, such as poorly soldered joints, blown fuses, or malfunctioning transistors.

-Electrical and electronics installers and repairers held about 136,100 jobs in 2014.
+Electrical and electronics installers and repairers hold about 136,100 jobs.

-Employment in the detailed occupations that make up this group in 2014 was distributed as follows:
+Employment in the detailed occupations that make up this group is distributed as follows:

 |Electrical and electronics repairers, commercial and industrial equipment||67,800|